Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Positive endstop adjustments move the head closer to the bed when it is near the corresponding tower.
+* Positive endstop adjustments move the head closer to the bed when it is near the corresponding tower.
 Endstop corrections are expressed in mm.
+* M666 parameters are saved to config-override.g using `M500`, depending on selected kinematics.
+Calibration parameters for LinearDelta, RotaryDelta and Hangprinter are saved.

 ## M667: Select CoreXY or related mode